chromaui/chromatic-docs/e2e-visual-tests.md

 ## Running the Storybook locally

-If you want to debug your test [archives](#what-are-archives) locally, you can run the Archive Storybook on your machine.
+The Archive Storybook is a preconfigured Storybook instance that Chromatic uses to capture your [archives](#what-are-archives).
+It can also be run locally to view and debug your archives.

-First run the E2E tests to generate the latest results
+First run the E2E tests to generate the latest results:

 ```shell
 yarn playwright test # or similar